Posted on Friday, April 12th, 2019 at 11:56 am by Josh

 If you've ever researched diamonds, you've inevitably been introduced to the 4 C's.

-In case your memory needs refreshed, those 4 C's are clarity, color, cut, and carat weight.
+In case your memory needs refreshing, those 4 C's are clarity, color, cut, and carat weight.
 But did you know that just one these four equates to over 50% of a diamond's beauty and value?

 Yep, it's true.
-That one all important C is cut.
+That one all-important C is cut.

 When I say cut, I'm not talking about the shape of the diamond.
 A diamond's shape and cut quality are two different things.

 Generally, when we discuss cut quality, we are talking about round diamonds.
 For the purpose of this post, I am only going to talk about round diamonds.